Why Restore?

 What is important is that decisions are informed ones, based on research and information, not marketing pitches.
 Be sure you are comparing apples to apples when getting advice, quotes and estimates.
 Know the difference between efforts that reflect restoration versus its cousins: renovation and remodeling.
 Hopefully historic value is always a consideration before something new is a replacement, and that you realize what you may be losing as well as what you may be gaining.
 We feel guilty throwing a soda can into the trash.
 Wouldn’t it be nice if we felt the same responsibility before sending all the old wood windows to the dump?
 Think of restoration as the ultimate recycling.

-At Kronenberger & Sons, we work on restoration projects large and small, on public buildings as well as private residences.
+At Kronenberger & Sons, we work on historic preservation projects large and small, on public buildings as well as private residences.
 If you have questions about restoring your old place – please contact us – we’d love to help.

 img12